L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make

-One of the nicest meals to make with ground beef mince is a cottage pie.
+One of the nicest dinners to make with ground beef mince is a cottage pie.
 If you are looking for dinner ideas, then this is one of those recipes that is quick, easy, and very tasty.
 I will share the basic recipe, and then I will list other possible ingredients you can use to adjust the recipe to your own taste.
 Along the way, I will provide step-by-step instructions, photos, and videos.

 - 500g (1 pound) ground beef mince